FAIRmat-NFDI/nomad-distro-dev/README.md

 At this moment, you can commit the changes made to your `nomad-dev-distro`.

-Now, everytime you wanna start the docs server, run the following:
+Now, everytime you want to start the docs server, run the following:
    ```bash
    uv run poe docs
    ```

-5. Run the remote tools hub server (optional: only if you wish to use the remote tools hub):
+5. [Optional] Run the remote tools hub server (only if you wish to use the remote tools hub):

    ```bash
    uv run poe hub